 - Make us hyper aware of any opportunities to reach our goal

 Your fantasy is what you want.
 Your projection is what you’ll get.
-And the gap between them is the magnitude of the lie you tell yourself about the person you will become.
+And the gap between them is the lie you tell yourself about the person you will become.

 Now it’s your turn

 Want to change your life?
 Want to become the charismatic person who draws people in?
 To be rich and famous on account of your creative talents?
 Then you MUST change your fantasies to future projections.
 To do that you need to be reaaaally freaking honest.
 So get real here.

 Yeah, actually do this.
 Grab a notepad.
 Open a word doc.
 Write this down.

 You ready??
 Like to ACTUALLY participate in the exercise!?
 It’ll take 2 minutes and it just might change your life.

 So . . . when you’re ready to write . . .

 What is your financial fantasy?
 Is it jet planes and mansions and complete freedom to travel?
 Write it down.